ppml38/icecoal/README.md

 ```
 Here icecoal expects first line of csv file to be header line.
 if it is not, you can either add headers in first line
-or create a new file just with headers delimited with comma and add it in the query as below
+or create a new file just with headers delimited with comma and add it along with data file name in the query as below
 ```python
 from icecoal import icecoal
 icecoal.query("select * from path/to/passengers.csv, path/to/header.csv where native='USA'")